This page is specifically for job seekers. If you are an employer looking for credentialing assistance, see our page for employers.

 The American Library Association does not conduct evaluations of transcripts or credentials or make recognition decisions.
 We also cannot serve as a channel of appeal for persons dissatisfied with evaluations.

 If you are seeking employment in a library in the United States, and received your degree outside of the U.S., you should consider having your credentials evaluated by an independent agency.
-Several are listed below.

 If the evaluation indicates that your credentials are lower than a master’s level, then you would need to decide if you are willing and/or able to complete an ALA-accredited masters program.
 If you decide that you want to proceed with an educational program here in the U.S., you would then need to do some investigations into programs.
 A good place to start is on our website.
-Here are a couple of pages to look at:
+Here are a couple of pages to review:

 1. Guidelines for Choosing a Master's Program